ansys/pyensight/doc/source/calc_functions.rst

 ``Q_criteria(any parts, Grad_Vel_x, Grad_Vel_y, Grad_Vel_z)``

-Computes a scalar variable which is the second invariant, or Q-criterion, of the velocity gradient tensor.
+Computes a scalar variable that is the second invariant, or Q-criterion, of the velocity gradient tensor.
 Vortex shells may then be visualized as an iso-surface of Q-criterion > 0.
-The following describes the calculation of the inputs to this function:
+Here is how the inputs to this function are calulated:

-First you must calculate the intermediate variable:
+First calculate the three components of velocity:

 Vel_x = Velocity[X] = x-component of the velocity vector